FRRouting/frr/doc/user/installation.rst

 ************

 .. index:: How to install FRR
 .. index:: Installation
 .. index:: Installing FRR
 .. index:: Building the system
 .. index:: Making FRR

-There are three steps for installing the software: configuration, compilation, and installation.

-The easiest way to get FRR running is to issue the following
-commands:
+Several distributions provide packages for FRR.
+Check your distribution's respositories to find out if a suitable version is available.

+If you wish to build FRR yourself, please see the `Building`_ appendix.

+FRR depends on various libraries depending on your operationg system.

+After installing these dependencies, change to the frr source directory and issue the following commands:

 ::

+  % ./bootstrap.sh
-  % configure
+  % ./configure
   % make
   % make install

 .. _Configure_the_Software: